awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-caching.md

  This policy allows the API Gateway execution service to invalidate the cache for requests on the specified resource \(or resources\)\.
 To specify a group of targeted resources, use a wildcard \(\*\) character for `account-id`, `api-id`, and other entries in the ARN value of `Resource`\.
 For more information on how to set permissions for the API Gateway execution service, see [Control Access to an API with IAM Permissions](permissions.md)

- If you do not impose an `InvalidateCache` policy, any client can invalidate the API cache\.
+ If you do not impose an `InvalidateCache` policy \(or choose the **Require authorization** checkbox in the console\), any client can invalidate the API cache\.
 If most or all of the clients invalidate the API cache, this could significantly increase the latency of your API\.

  When the policy is in place, caching is enabled, and authorization is required, you can control how unauthorized requests are handled by choosing an option from **Handle unauthorized requests** in the API Gateway console\.